So it may not have the most gastronomically inviting name.

 Kudu name a better restaurant in Peckham?

-Probably not, because this South African spot has hit all the right notes since opening at the start of this year, with critics and locals alike.
+Probably not, because this South African spot has hit all the right notes with critics and locals alike.
 A labour of love from former Paradise Garage chef Patrick Williams and his partner Amy Corbin (whose father is one half of the Corbin & King behind The Wolseley and The Delaunay), it’s a beautiful spot with a gorgeous back garden for the summer, and plenty of hearty dishes like pig’s head tortellini with mushroom and hay broth for winter.
 READ MORE

 Details: 119 Queens Road, SE15 2EZ | Open for dinner Wed-Sun, plus lunch/brunch on Fridays and weekends